Kong/aws-workshops/aws-modernization-with-konnect/content/introduction/_index.en.md

 Today we are going to learn the following topics:

-* Kong Konnect - A lightweight API Gateway that lets you secure, manage, and extend APIs and microservices.
+* Kong Konnect - An end-to-end SaaS API lifecycle management platform that is designed for the cloud native era and provides the easiest way to get started with Kong Gateway.
+The global control plane is hosted in the cloud by Kong, while the runtime engine, Kong Gateway, runs within your preferred network environment.
 * Kong Gateway - A lightweight API Gateway that lets you secure, manage, and extend APIs and microservices.
 * Provision and Configure Kong Gateway in Hybrid Mode in Amazon Elastic Kubernetes Service (EKS)
 * Configure telemetry using Prometheus, Grafana, AWS CloudWatch and elasticity